georgeweigt/ftoa/README.md

-Print the exact decimal value of a C float
+Print the exact decimal value of a C float.

 Build and run
 ```